Chaqiq9012/Students-Performance/README.md

 # 🎓 Student Academic Performance Analysis

-> An end-to-end **Data Analytics Portfolio Project** analyzing **3,000,000 student records** to uncover the hidden drivers of academic success, dropout risk, and lifestyle impact.
+> An end-to-end **Data Analytics Project** analyzing **3,000,000 student records** to uncover the hidden drivers of academic success, dropout risk, and lifestyle impact.

 ---